-The Final Dissemination and Communication Strategy and Plan aims to ensure efficient communication of the project activities and results towards the existing networks of practitioners, research and industry communities in the civil protection field within the EU-28 and Associated countries as well as globally.
-Only few changes were made to the original Strategy and Plan since the consortium met most of its communication and dissemination goals and the work plan devised in the beginning of the project proved to be efficient.
-This document outlines the project dissemination and communication strategy, defines target audiences, core messages, channels and tools to assist all project partners in implementing their own dissemination and communication activities related to the project.
+The Initial Dissemination and Communication Strategy and Plan aims to ensure efficient communication of the project activities and results towards the existing networks of practitioners, research and industry communities in the civil protection field within the EU-28 and Associated countries as well as globally.
+It outlines the project dissemination and communication strategy, defines target audiences, core messages, channels and tools to assist all project partners in implementing their own dissemination and communication activities related to the project.